BrokenShards/MiCore/readme.md

 ## Changelog

+### Version 0.7.0
+- Now `MiComponent.RequiredComponents` and `MiComponent.IncompatibleComponents` are readonly and are
+  assigned on construction with the `MiComponent.GetRequiredComponents()` and `MiComponent.GetIncompatibleComponents()` methods respectively.
+- Merged some path methods from `MiGfx`.

 ### Version 0.6.0
 - `ComponentStack` has been merged back into `MiEntity` and the methods and properties have been renamed to show they interact with components.